MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Publish-MgBetaSecurityCaseEdiscoveryCaseCustodian.md

 Release a custodian from a case.
 For details, see Release a custodian from a case.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Publish-MgSecurityCaseEdiscoveryCaseCustodian](/powershell/module/Microsoft.Graph.Security/Publish-MgSecurityCaseEdiscoveryCaseCustodian?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Release (Default)